 WHY CHOOSE DOCERE CLINICS?

-When Dr Adelson opened Docere Clinics in 2002, from day one his practice has been 100% regenerative injection therapy procedures for the treatment of musculoskeletal pain conditions.
+There is only one reason why you should choose Docere Clinics.
+It is this: if after researching your options, you decide you want to be treated by us.
+We are not for everyone, and we will never 'sell' you on coming to us.
+In the meantime, consider this: Dr Adelson opened Docere Clinics in 2002, and since day one his practice has been 100% regenerative injection therapy procedures for the treatment of musculoskeletal pain conditions.
 In 2006 he began injecting PRP with ultrasound guidance.
 He began performing bone marrow and fat stem cell procedures in February, 2010, making him one of the very early doctors providing this therapy.
 Since that time, his practice has been over 90% adult stem cell procedures for chronic pain conditions (the remaining 10% being PRP procedures).
 It’s all he does; he doesn’t do anything else.
 He has performed nearly three thousand adult stem cell procedures with X-ray or ultrasound guidance that have produced zero serious adverse outcomes and many satisfied patients.
 This places him among the most experienced in the world with adult stem cell procedures for the treatment of pain.

 WHAT GUARANTEE DO I HAVE THAT I WILL BE SATISFIED WITH THE RESULTS?